Access to education for beneficiaries

 BIPs access the general education system and further training or re-training under the same conditions applying to nationals.[1]
 Children are granted full access to all levels of the education system.

-Beneficiaries completing public secondary education have the right to participate in the nationwide entry exams in order to secure placement at state universities, under the same conditions applying to nationals.
-Those who are able to secure a position in the state universities study free of charge.
-A limited number of BIPs is admitted annually under special criteria applied for non-EU students by University of Cyprus.
+Beneficiaries completing public secondary education have the right to participate in the nationwide entry exams in order to secure placement in State universities, under the same conditions applying to nationals.
+Those who are able to secure a position in the State universities study free of charge.
+A very limited number of BIPs is admitted annually under special criteria applied for non-EU students by University of Cyprus.
 A limited number of scholarships is also offered from time to time by private universities.

 [1] Article 21(1)(b)(i) and (iB) Refugee Law.